msepehr/pi-data-exploration/Readme.md

 ### Generate some missing data `autofill.py`

-Pass a csv file with "**date time value**" format, this script will identify the frequency and then generate the missing rows in a csv file **autofill-output.csv** so that you can fill the values and merge them
+Pass a csv file with "`date time value`" format, this script will identify the frequency and then generate the missing rows in a csv file **autofill-output.csv** so that you can fill the values and merge them

 ### Merge two files together `merger.py`

 This script will take two csv file with  "`date time value`" format and add the filled values in the orignal file on the recquired place

+### Statistics on data received `stats.py`

+This script generates some periodic statistics on the data received.
+The results are put into csv files.
+Statistics implemented:

+* Percentage of received data per hour.
+Therefore, low threshold and a high treshold is calculated regarding of the data received.